aggrawal-ankur/gitbook/content/docs/understanding-hello-world/linking/pht.md

+---
-# Analyzing Program Headers Table
+title: "Step 3: Analyzing Program Headers Table"
+weight: 4
+---

 Program headers are a set of structures in an ELF file that describe how to create a process image in memory.
 These are used by the runtime dynamic linker/loader program (or, the interpreter program).